-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY privacy protective benefits, (2) the Agency exceeds its authority by requiring a business to notify service providers and contractors of a consumer's request to correct because there is no such requirement in CPRA, (3) the requirements do not consider how certain consumer data-correction requests may not be relevant to service providers or contractors, and (4) regulations would harm anti-fraud efforts.
-Comment contends the recommended changes would reduce operational burdens on businesses, align with the disproportionate-effort provision for requests to delete, and/or comport with other state privacy laws. the CCPA.
-See Civil Code § 1798.140(j)(1), (ag).
-The requirements in § 7023(c) are consistent with, and implement these statutory requirements.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY exceeds its authority by requiring a business to notify service providers and contractors of a consumer's request to correct because there is no such requirement in CPRA, (3) the requirements do not consider how certain consumer data-correction requests may not be relevant to service providers or contractors, and (4) regulations would harm anti-fraud efforts.
+Comments contend the recommended changes would reduce operational burdens on businesses, align with the disproportionate-effort provision for requests to delete, and/or comport with other state privacy laws. § 7023(c) are consistent with, and implement these statutory requirements.
 Moreover, as explained in the ISOR, § 7023(c) is also important because failure to take these steps could result in continued use and/or dissemination of inaccurate information, which would harm consumers and undermine the right to correct.
 ISOR p.
-28. With respect to the comment about disproportionate effort, as explained in the FSOR, the Agency has modified the definition of "disproportionate effort" to apply not only businesses, but also to service providers, contractors, and third parties; and to provide an illustrative example applying the factors to a request-to-correct scenario.
+28. With respect to the comment about disproportionate effort, as explained in the FSOR, the Agency has modified the definition of "disproportionate effort" to apply not only to businesses, but also to service providers, contractors, and third parties; and to provide an illustrative example applying the factors to a request-to-correct scenario.
 See § 7001(i) (proposed); FSOR, pp. 1-2.
-Thus, the regulations are reasonably clear and address the comment's concern.
-With respect to the comment about burden, the Agency considered the regulations' impact on businesses, and determined that regulation will benefit both businesses and consumers by setting forth consistent processes for handling requests to correct, while also affording businesses flexibility.
+Thus, the regulations are reasonably clear and address the comments' concern.
+With respect to the comments about burden, the Agency considered the regulations' impact on businesses, and determined that the regulations will benefit both businesses and consumers by setting forth consistent processes for handling requests to correct, while also affording businesses flexibility.
 See ISOR, p.
 27. With respect to the comment about fraud, the regulation includes protections against fraudulent assertions of inaccuracies, including that a business may deny a request to correct if it cannot verify the identity of the requestor, or has a good-faith, reasonable, and documented belief that a request to correct is fraudulent or abusive.
 See § 7023(a), (h).
-To the extent the comment objects to the regulations' deviations from other states' laws or GDPR, the Agency seeks to harmonize with other privacy laws to the extent that doing so is consistent with, and furthers the intent and purposes of, the CCPA.
-337. Objects to or recommends deleting § 7023(c)'s requirement that business implement measures to ensure that the personal information subject to a No change has been made in response to this comment.
-Section 7023(c) has been modified (1) to delete language regarding implementing measures to ensure that the information remains corrected and ensuring that the information remains corrected; W43-9 W65-7 0438 0718
+To the extent the comments object to the regulations' deviations from other states' laws or the GDPR, the Agency seeks to harmonize with other privacy laws to the extent that doing so is consistent with, and furthers the intent and purposes of, the CCPA.
+337. Object to or recommend deleting § 7023(c)'s requirement that businesses implement measures to ensure that the personal information subject to a correction request remains corrected No change has been made in response to these comments.
+Subsection 7023(c) has been modified (1) to delete language regarding businesses implementing measures to ensure that the information remains corrected and service providers and contractors ensuring that the information remains corrected; and W43-9 W65-7 0438 0718